10 Things Every "Minecraft" Base or Shelter Needs

 Due to the general nature of Minecraft, if your base is not just for show, then you probably have one or more mineshafts.
 This could be a multi-tiered/multi-purpose mineshaft, or simply one that goes straight down to bedrock.
 A multi-tiered or branching mineshaft may be used for things that require space, such as underground forests, animal breeding pens, and farming.
 The main reason you want a mineshaft is to get the much-desired diamonds, redstones, and obsidian.

 Basic mineshafts utilize either a Squircle (square/circle) staircase or a single long ladder.
 The next step up is similar to the staircase, except it includes minecarts.
 Some view this as far too inefficient and costly for its purpose.
 My personal favorite way of getting around is a freefall into the water.
 My second favorite is the Piston Auto-Staircase, or the 2x1xn Vertical Piston Launcher, which is the quickest way to travel vertically.

 6. Central Minecart Network

-…Pro’ggestion(?): If you have the ability to do so, it is possible to combine this with Nether portals for even quicker travel.
+If you have the ability to do so, it is possible to combine your minecarts with Nether portals for even quicker travel.
 (1 block movement in Nether = 10+ in Normal)

 7. Food Farm

-Ah.
-The farm, generally found as one of the first installations for starting and main bases.
-Farms provide a major asset to all players in the form of food.
-Food as you probably know is important for providing stamina, health regeneration, and NOT STARVING. :(.
-A steady source of food cuts many of your major worries and anxiety and allows you to expend stamina (Jumping, Running, Mining, ect.) without issue.
-Typically you want to start with wheat, and then move to watermelon as soon as you find the respective seed.
+Ah, the farm.
+Generally found as one of the first installations for starting and main bases, farms provide a major asset to all players in the form of food.
+Food, as you probably know, is important for providing stamina and health regeneration.
+A steady source of food cuts your anxiety and allows you to expend stamina (jumping, running, mining, etc.) without a care in the world.
+Typically, you want to start with wheat and then move to watermelon as soon as you find the respective seed.